Are house prices back from the crash?

 Low wage growth has also affected confidence of people willing to buy for the first time or move to a more expensive property.

-Produced by Daniel Dunford, Nassos Stylianou, Ransome Mupini, Tom Forth (ODI Leeds), John Walton, Kevin Peachey and Ruth Green.
+Produced by Daniel Dunford, Nassos Stylianou, Ransome Mpini, Tom Forth (ODI Leeds), John Walton, Kevin Peachey and Ruth Green.
 Design by Sumi Senthinathan.
 Development by Joe Reed and Gabriel Lorin.

 How is the average for your ward calculated?

 The BBC data team and the Open Data Institute (ODI) Leeds analysed all residential transactions sold at full market value in England and Wales from the Land Registry database for the period from January 2007 to July 2017.
 Therefore repossessions, buy-to-lets - where they can be identified by a mortgage - and purchases by companies are not included in the analysis.

+HM Land Registry does not cover addresses in Scotland or Northern Ireland.
+Registers of Scotland data, available here, is not free to download and the NIdirect land Registry for Northern Ireland do not make comparable data available.

-All of these transactions were then mapped to government wards, small electoral districts, using ward boundaries from the Office of National Statistics as of December 2016.
+All of the England and Wales transactions were then mapped to government wards, small electoral districts, using ward boundaries from the Office of National Statistics as of December 2016.

 The median was used to calculate the average house price for every ward in each of the years from 2007 to 2017.
 Where there were fewer than 10 transactions per ward in a given year, the median is not provided given the small sample size.